afitterling/rc.sec/README.md

 # rc.sec

 Are command line utilities to help to find incidents of compromises (filesystem only).
 You need to use an air-gapped system to run these.
-Ideal not on exactly the system you assume is compromised.
+Idealy not on exactly the system you assume is compromised.

 ## Howto